-Master Chief Medus hails from Thibodaux, Louisiana and graduated from Marshall Academy in Holly Springs, Mississippi in June 1995.
-He enlisted in the United States Navy and reported for Basic Training at Recruit Training Command Great Lakes, Illinois in August 1995.
+Master Chief Rob Barber is third generation military and a native of Sylvester, Georgia.
+He enlisted in the United States Navy and reported for basic training at Recruit Training Command Great Lakes, Illinois in December 1995.

-Master Chief Medus holds a Bachelors of Science Degree in Aeronautics from Embry Riddle Aeronautical University in Daytona, Florida.
-He is a graduate of the Navy Senior Enlisted Academy (Class 181) and Command Master Chief Course (Class 133).
+Master Chief Barber is a graduate of the Navy Senior Enlisted Academy (Class 192) and Command Master Chief Capstone Course (Class 170).

-Master Chief Medus’ personal awards include the Navy and Marine Corps Commendation Medal (Five Awards), the Navy and Marine Corps Achievement Medal (Five Awards), and various campaign and service awards.
+Master Chief Barber’s personal awards include the Navy and Marine Corps Commendation Medal (Three Awards), Navy and Marine Corps Achievement Medal (Seven Awards) and various campaign and service awards.